DIEP Breast Reconstruction Surgery

 After your surgery is complete, you will awaken in the recovery room under warm blankets with a dedicated nursing attendant at your side.
 You will be carefully monitored and kept comfortable.
 You will then be transferred to a private inpatient room that is prepared to allow you to rest and recover under the supervision of your attending physician and nurses.
 One adult caregiver may stay with you overnight during your hospitalization.
-A fold-out Murphy bed has been integrated into your room for their individualized comfort.
+A fold-out Murphy bed will be integrated into your room for individualized comfort.

 Your procedure will be performed in a state-of-the-art operating suite that is part of a fully accredited hospital that has been recognized by the American College of Surgeons for Excellence in care quality.
 Highly trained professionals using the most modern equipment and techniques will attend to you.
 In addition to your surgeons, the surgical team includes anesthesiologists, operating room technicians, nurses, and physician assistants.

-If you are traveling from out of state or internationally for care with us, your caregiver will need to be with you throughout your stay post-discharge and on the same flight home to assist you in the airport.
+If you are traveling from out of state or internationally for care with us, your caregiver will need to be with you throughout your stay post-discharge and on the same flight home to assist you at the airport.
 Your caregiver’s education will be provided by our nursing staff during your time with us and our team is available to you and your assistant 24 hours/day should any questions arise after you are released from the hospital.
 Your arrangements for assistance after surgery should include an estimated week to ten days of availability from your caregiver.